thaib91/Super-Speed-Challenge/README.md

     - The focused conversation can not be on either of the two required messages
     - Gifs can not be pre loaded into the input fields

 A companion site has been created to test specific aspects of your computer knowlege.
-The site has already been built for you and an express server is ready to host it on port `3000` All you need to do is run `node` and the site will be hosted.
-A few of the WebBrowser challenges require you to visit pages of the site and perform tasks.
+The site has already been built for you and an express server is ready to host it on `localhost:3000` All you need to do is run `node index.js` and the site will be accesible.
+A few of the WebBrowser challenges require you to visit pages of this site and perform tasks.